olga-od-ua/hello_ireland/TESTING.md

 This error was tackled by redeploying the website.
 This also involved creating a new endpoint in stripe.

 * The shipping cost was displayed with three decimal places in the confirmation email causing the grand total to be displayed in the same manner even though the Order model class specifies two decimal places for the shipping_cost field: `shipping_cost = models.DecimalField(max_digits=6, decimal_places=2, null=False, default=0)`.
-This bug was fixed by addin floatformat filter to confirmation email body.
+This bug was fixed by adding a floatformat filter to the confirmation email body.

-* Upon comletion of the shopping bag functionality with thouroughly followed steps described in the Boutique ADO walkthrough project, it was still possible for a user to manually input quantity outside 1-99 range and successfully update the shopping bag with that input.
+* Upon completion of the shopping bag functionality with thoroughly followed steps described in the Boutique ADO walkthrough project, it was still possible for a user to manually input quantity outside 1-99 range and successfully update the shopping bag with that input.
 It appeared that min="1" and max="99" attributes were not working with the implemented quantity input JavaScript code.
 The solution was to restrict the manual input of values outside 1-99 range by using a jQuery solution offered by Praveen Kumar Purushothaman on [Stackoveflow](https://stackoverflow.com/questions/32936352/html-number-input-min-and-max-not-working-properly#:~:text=you%20can%20only-,restrict,-the%20values%20to).

 The "+" and "-" increment and decrement buttons still have some flaws, e.g. if the current input value is 98 (meaning that both increment and decrement "+" and "-" buttons are not disabled, we can then manually change the quantity value to 99 and if we then press the increment "+" button, the quantity will change to 100 and the increment button gets disabled.
-Same happens if the current quantity value is 2, then we manually change it to 1 which does not disable the decrement "-" button, then click on the decrement "-" button and the value turns into 0 therefore the product gets removed from the shopping bag if the user proceeds to update this product.
+The same happens if the current quantity value is 2, then we manually change it to 1 which does not disable the decrement "-" button, then click on the decrement "-" button and the value turns into 0 therefore the product gets removed from the shopping bag if the user proceeds to update this product.
 It was decided to leave this issue for the time being as it does not drastically affect the business logic (a customer cannot go over 100 items and the case of a customer performing the steps described above are expected to be extremely rare).

 * `git push heroku master` displays the following errors:
 `error: src refspec master does not match any`